Breastfeeding Essentials for Twins + Tips for New Twin Moms

 - A comfy glider: My favorites are the Dutailier Sleigh Gliders (we got ours at Target) but I know a lot of stores carry this brand.
 The amount of hours spent nursing in that first year really calls for a supportive and comfortable chair.
 And you deserve it!!

-I think I covered most of the basics above but one thing that has really helped me for nursing the twins is having my own little “nursing station” Nursing on the go with the twins just isn’t even in my thought track at the moment and what has worked well for me is having one designated area for me to nurse them.
+I think I covered most of the basics above but one of the breastfeeding essentials for twins that has really helped me for nursing the twins is having my own little “nursing station”.
+Nursing on the go with the twins just isn’t even in my thought track at the moment and what has worked well for me is having one designated area for me to nurse them.
 Standard gliders just don’t typically work with twins because trying to get both situated (to tandem feed) is almost impossible to do alone.
 I will go into more detail on why I choose to tandem feed in another post but life with four kids under five is hectic and chaotic.
 Because of that it is a necessity to keep the boys on the exact same schedule which includes eating at the same time, every time!

 - A place to sit low to the ground: I use an old crib mattress that was no longer getting any use directly on to the floor.
 I found a super comfortable crib sheet to cover it with which makes it easy to clean when needed.
 I LOVE Kickee Pants sheets because they’re super soft!
 The sheet pictured is found HERE.

 - Pillows: I have a few pillows that still match the décor of the room but that are there to offer me support when nursing.
 Tandem nursing can wreck havoc on your back so the extra support is a must!
 Pillow sham found HERE.

 - Nursing Pillow: I always keep my Brest Friend Twin Nursing pillow close by!